icp4a/bai-emitter-samples/README.md

 ### Schema registration

 The Avro schema must be registered in an Avro registry.
-It is used to validate and encode events.
+The schema validates and encodes events.
-You do not need to directly access the schema registry to register the schema since this registration is the purpose
+You do not need to directly access the schema registry to register the schema because such registration is the purpose
 of the management service.
 For more information about the schema specification, see the [Avro schema specification](https://avro.apache.org/docs/current/spec.html).